Geospatial Resource Analysis

 to be mapped as results.

-D&D Larix, LLC, provides a highly customized service for you.
-Our approach to a well-designed product implies our awareness of your professional needs.
+D&D Larix, LLC, provides a highly customized Geospatial Resource Analysis service.
+Our approach creates a well-designed product to imply our awareness of your professional needs.
 We fill the gaps by answering questions not even asked.
-We strive to broaden the interpretation of the GIS tool beyond creating a mere visual representation of data layers in the shape of physical or digital maps.
-We extend your knowledge and professional expertise by extrapolating existing fixed parameters of today's data into more flexible patterns of its interpretation for future prognostication needs.
-D&D Larix, LLC, operates a full service Geospatial Analysis Center (GIS Lab) known as Geospatial Resource Analysis.
-Our services include a wide array of custom map printing, features analysis, multi-spectral image analysis, satellite imagery dissection, linear and non-linear multi-attribute regression analysis, Kriging, variography, geo-statistics determination, and more!
+Interpretation of GIS tools extend beyond creating a mere visual representation of data layers.
+It takes the shape of physical and digital maps, fortified by database records.
+Your knowledge is extended by professional expertise while extrapolating existing fixed parameters of today's data.
+Temporal data projections are put into flexible patterns of its interpretation for future prognostication needs.
+D&D Larix, LLC, operates a full service GIS Analysis Center known as Geospatial Resource Analysis.
+Our services include a wide array products:

-We complete vector and raster data analysis, commercial map printing and special job map generation to best suit your needs.
-In addition, we will integrate GPS data (complete data dictionary management, post collection differential correction) into your GIS project complete with feature attributes.
-We will then perform full evaluations of the data to generate its visual, temporal, and spatial representations.
-Geospatial Resource Analysis offers you a Geographic Information Systems Laboratory capable of not just mapping attributes, but full analysis of a broad range of geographic, social, biological, and physical attributes, designed to facilitate planning sessions and management decisions.
+Geospatial Resource Analysis completes vector and raster data analysis, commercial map printing and special map generation to suit your needs.
+In addition, we integrate GPS data (complete data dictionary management, post collection differential correction) into your GIS project.
+We then perform data evaluation to generate its visual, temporal, and spatial representations.
+Geospatial Resource Analysis offers you a Geographic Information Systems Laboratory capable of mapping data attributes.
+In addition, full analysis of a broad range of social, biological, and physical attributes, is released through our analytical service source.

 We Analyze what others did not even know was a question

-Digital elevation models have been available since GIS was first applied to cartography and mapping centuries ago.
-The digital-age really stepped into natural resources management along with the introduction of Personal Computers (PCs) in the early-1990’s.
-From that pivot point, data storage and rapid accessibility gave the new technological advancement a super-charge giving value to information processing and storage of HUGE amounts of data.
+Digital Elevation Models (DEM) have been available since GIS was first applied to cartography and mapping centuries ago.
+The digital-age stepped into geospatial resources analysis along with the introduction of Personal Computers (PCs) in early-1990s.
+From that pivot point, data storage and rapid accessibility gave the new technological advancement.
+This created a super-charge giving value to information processing and storage of HUGE amounts of data.

-“Raster is Faster, but Vector is more-correcter” became a slang used in spatial analysis groups, insinuating that raster data with its 90 meter resolution was somehow faster to analyze than the polygons, lines, and points of the vector world.
-Today, those original 90 meter DEM databases have been replaced federally, with the USGS, with 30 meter, and now 10 meter resolution DEM models of most of the USA.
+“Raster is Faster, but Vector is more-correcter” became a slang used in spatial analysis groups.
+This gave analysis power to insinuating that raster data resides at the core of geospatial resource analysis.
+With 90-meter DEM raster resolution, analysts thought was faster to analyze than vector polygons, lines and points.
+By 2000, those original 90-meter DEM databases were replaced federally, with the USGS 30-meter DEM data.
+By 2005, 10-meter resolution DEM models of most of the USA were made available.
 Some areas have been assessed with Light Detection And Ranging (LiDAR) flights.
-Generally collected by fixed wing aircraft (also airborne laser scanning), the images can collect geo-positioned elevation points of the ground and tree height characteristics from the ground to tree tops.
+Flights generally collect topographic information by fixed-wing aircraft (also airborne laser scanning).
+Imagery collects geo-positioned elevation points of the ground and tree height characteristics from the ground to tree tops.

 Combining these DEM data with other data gives meaning to why these efforts are made.
-Watching the adjoining panel, the viewer will watch a series of analysis steps to convert the raw LiDAR field into a hillshade image, refine it to reveal heightened contrast, then to normalize the scene as an unsupervised road width algorithm is applied.
-Geospatial Resource Analysis has developed these techniques and written the code to reveal broad areas where road widths are discovered, road center-lines are linked, and terrain conditions are investigated.
+Watching the adjoining panel, the viewer will watch a series of analysis steps.
+These images convert the raw LiDAR field into a hillshade image.
+Refined to reveal heightened contrast, the normalized scene reveals an unsupervised road location.
+The algorithms applied reveal centerline and road width characteristics.
+Geospatial Resource Analysis has developed these techniques and written the code to reveal broad areas where road widths are discovered.
+Road center-lines are linked, and terrain conditions are investigated.

-LiDAR DEM data are used to predict where stream networks are located across the landscape, from mountain peak to ocean pour-point.
-The 1m DEM data provide high resolution to the central location of the channel, but further investigations reveal stream width at full-channel, stream migration zones, and flood plains.
-We use these data to combine with the LANDSAT 8 OLS multispectral satellite imagery scenes, soil type data, and vegetative associations to discover more than ever before.
+LiDAR DEM data are used to predict where stream networks are located, from mountain peak to ocean pour-point.
+The 1-meter DEM data provide high resolution to the central location of the channel.
+Further investigations reveal stream width at full-channel, stream migration zones, and flood plains.
+These data are combined with the LANDSAT 8 OLS multispectral satellite imagery scenes, soil type data, and vegetative associations.
+We discover more than ever thought possible.

 This is what we do.

 Custom mapping, in a sense, is a nonsensical phrase because all maps are a custom creation.
-The unique components we provide come in the form of seeking and locating unique features to explain environmental interactions of the physical site characteristics being considered.
+The unique components we provide come in the form of seeking and locating unique features.
+These explain environmental interactions of the physical site characteristics being considered.